 A continuing feature of IAFORs Osaka based conferences is the showcasing of the Arts and Culture of Japan.
 The 2013 conference saw the awarding of the third annual Vladmir Devide Haiku Poetry Award to Krzysztof Kokot of Poland, as well as a creative Haiku writing workshop given by prominent Haiku exponents Emiko Miyashita and Hana Fujimoto.
 The performance of the Taiko drums by leading Japanese group Batiholic was also a cultural highlight for the conference attendees.
 The conference attendees also had the opportunity to gain knowledge and practical experience of the Japanese art of Calligraphy, with an informative demonstration given Calligraphy students from Ritsumeikan University.

 Conference Theme: “Encounters and Exchanges”

 April 5–8, 2012 | The Ramada Osaka, Osaka, Japan

-We would like to thank all the delegates who made the event so enjoyable, including keynote and featured speakers, Akito Arima, Emiko Miyashita, Georges Depeyrot, and Monty Satiadarma.
+We would like to thank all the delegates for their contributions to the event, including keynote and featured speakers, Akito Arima, Emiko Miyashita, Georges Depeyrot and Monty Satiadarma.
 We would also like to congratulate the winners of the 2012 Vladimir Devide Haiku Award, Anthony Kudryavitsky and Tomislav Maretić.
-We would also like to thank our global academic partners and affiliates for their role in the conference, and last, but not least, the small team of volunteers who staffed the event.

 Conference Theme: "Brave New World"